keanecjy/CS3219-TaskB/README.md

    1. For MacOS: Run `brew services start postgresql` to make sure PostgreSQL is running
 4. Run `createdb movies` to create the database for development.
 5. Run `createdb movie_test` to create the database for testing.
-6. Run `sequelize db:migrate` to run database migration.
-7. Run `npm run startdev` to start the server.
+6. Run `npm run startdev` to start the server.
-8. The deployed API can be accessed at [http://localhost:3000/api/movies](http://localhost:3000/api/movies)
+7. The deployed API can be accessed at [http://localhost:3000/api/movies](http://localhost:3000/api/movies)

 ## Testing